vim-scripts/Clighter/README.md

 ## FAQ

 ### The clighter plugin doesn't work.
-Vim version 7.3(or above) with python2.x is required, and make sure libclang is installed correctly and set g:clighter_libclang_file if need.
+Vim version 7.4+ with python2.x is required, and make sure libclang is installed correctly and set g:clighter_libclang_file if need.

 ### Highlighting is not quick-response
 Clighter use CursorHold event to update the current window highlighting, and only highlight the code when parsing is done.
-To get the better response time, you can change updatetime smaller and pray your Clang run faster.
+To get the better response time, you can set g:clighter_realtime = 1, or change updatetime to a smaller value and pray your Clang run faster.
 Notice that many other plugins will change updatetime.
 If the code includes the header file that was modified, you must save the header.
 ```vim
 	set updatetime=1200
 ```